Updated June 2026 · ClinicalTrials.gov

 Complain of obstructive sleeping apnea and fatty liver is common in PCOS women so lifestyle changes are recommended

-This study will be conducted to compare between the effect of nonlinear and linear periodized training on quality of life in females with hypothyroidism.
+This study will be conducted to determine the effect of circuit training on bone mineral density in post menopausal period.

 Drug-drug Interactions With Anti-tuberculous Drugs